Olomouc hlavní nádraží

-Olomouc main railway station (Czech Olomouc hlavní nádraží, abbreviated Olomouc hl.n), is a railway station, the main train terminus of Olomouc, sixth biggest city in the Czech Republic.
+Olomouc hlavní nádraží (abbreviated Olomouc hl.n; English: 'Olomouc main railway station') is a railway station in Olomouc in the Czech Republic.
+It is the main train terminus of Olomouc.

 Tracks

 The station is an important transport junction.
-All types of trains operated by Czech Railways, as well as private transport companies RegioJet, Leo Express and Arriva stop here.
+All types of trains operated by České dráhy, as well as private transport companies RegioJet, Leo Express and Arriva stop here.
 The station is located on a crossing of five railway lines: